-The Corporation hereby incorporates by reference the additional information on its Audit and Risk Management Committee set out in its Annual Information Form for the financial year ended December 31, 2022.
-The Annual Information Form is available on SEDAR at www.sedar.com and on the Corporation's website.
+The Corporation hereby incorporates by reference the additional information on its Audit and Risk Management Committee set out in its Annual Information Form for the financial year ended December 31, 2023.
+The Annual Information Form is available on SEDAR+ at www.sedarplus.ca and on the Corporation's website.